Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: D**

 `...args` is a rest parameter.
-The rest parameter's value is an array containing all remaining arguments, **and can only be the last parameter**!
+The rest parameter\'s value is an array containing all remaining arguments, **and can only be the last parameter**!
 In this example, the rest parameter was the second parameter.
 This is not possible, and will throw a syntax error.

 ```javascript
 function getItems(fruitList, favoriteFruit, ...args) {